Skip to main content

 Location

-Anastasiya has published her work in reputed academic journals such as the British Journal of Management, Industrial Marketing Management, and others.
-She also engages in collaborative research projects with partners in the UK and internationally.
-One of her most prominent projects (led with Prof Kevin Money) is focused the development of multi-stakeholder insights and dashboards in relation to mental health with South London and Maudsley NHS Foundation Trust and Sussex Partnership NHS Foundation Trust.
+She has published her work in reputed academic journals, such as the British Journal of Management and Industrial Marketing Management, and engages in collaborative research projects with partners in the UK and internationally.
+One of her most prominent projects, led with Professor Kevin Money, explores the development of multi-stakeholder insights and dashboards in relation to mental health with South London and Maudsley NHS Foundation Trust and Sussex Partnership NHS Foundation Trust.

-Apart from her academic pursuits, Anastasiya is a certified coach, having obtained a Professional Certificate in Coaching from Henley Business School.
-Her educational achievements also include a PhD in Management from Henley Business School and MSc in International Management from University of Sussex.
-Additionally, she holds a degree in Piano Performance and Teaching, marking her diverse interests and expertise beyond the academic domain.
+A certified coach, Anastasiya obtained her Professional Certificate in Coaching from Henley Business School.
+Her educational achievements also include a PhD in Management from Henley Business School and MSc in International Management from the University of Sussex, as well as a degree in Piano Performance and Teaching.

 Reference: Shaban, A., Saraeva, A. , Rose, S. and Clark, M. (2024) The invisible hand of touch: testing a tactile sensation-choice satisfaction model in online shopping.
 Journal of Sensory Studies, 39 (1). e12897.
 ISSN 1745-459X doi: https://doi.org/10.1111/joss.12897